- Government’s cybersecurity

 However, as GAO reporting has shown, individual agencies may not be doing all they can to stay secure.
 Critics point out that the FISMA methodology emphasizes planning over the measurement of actual security.

 Most government security experts feel FISMA has helped the federal government get more secure, but worry that it can risk becoming a checklist rather than a driver of serious security improvement.
-Observers have also noted that these laws do not cover companies that are critical to the Internet, such as Internet Service Providers, software makers and so forth.
+Observers have also noted that these laws do not cover companies that are critical to the Internet, such as Internet Service Providers, software makers, and so forth.

-For example, as reported in Federal News Network, The Inspector General reported that “OPM didn’t have a system in place to identify and generate a complete and accurate listing of contractors and their employment status.
+For example, as reported in Federal News Network, the Inspector General reported that “OPM didn’t have a system in place to identify and generate a complete and accurate listing of contractors and their employment status.
 Additionally, the IG found OPM didn’t appropriately provision and de-provision users’ access to the network based on their work status.”

 These are exactly the kind of control breakdowns that enable hackers to penetrate networks.